-Highest levels of engagement Inform ✓ Consult Involve Collaborate Empower Tick the appropriate box/boxes and specify what it involves by providing a brief explanation of the tools which will be used to engage (refer to the project engagement plan if applicable). mbers were in key changes to the current
+Highest Inform Consult Involve Collaborate Empower levels of ✓ engagement Tick the appropriate box/boxes and specify what it involves by providing a brief explanation of the tools which will be used to engage (refer to the project engagement plan if applicable).
+Elected members were informed of the key changes to the current Code as part of the induction sessions.